JOEY Restaurant Group is proud to announce that our organization has been named to the 2017 BEST WORKPLACES FOR WOMEN.

 The culinary team, led by Executive Chef Chris Mills, continuously explores new flavours, techniques and dishes.
 Whether the inspiration comes from just around the corner or a continent away Chef Mills believes in offering innovative dishes that are sure to surprise.

-Paralleling the experiential, theatre kitchen will be a walk-in wine room, custom designed in collaboration with JOEY Sommelier Jason Yamasaki.
+Paralleling the experiential, theatre kitchen will be a wine room, custom designed in collaboration with JOEY Sommelier Jason Yamasaki.

 “JOEY Rideau is the pinnacle of JOEY design today; cohesion meets individuality.
 We have really defined the JOEY brand aesthetic over the last few years and guests can expect to see that refined-industrial, yet timeless look we have become known for.
 There is a fine balance between the strong brand elements that define us while still incorporating new materials and architectural features unique to this location,” said Pitt.